openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-loadingprogress.md

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full

-**Since:** 21
+**Initial Version:** 21

 ## Common Attributes/Common Events

-Common Attributes: All attributes except text styles are supported.
+Common Attributes: All supported except text styles.

 > **Note:**
 >
 > The component should have reasonable width and height settings.
-If the width and height are set too large, the loading animation may not display as expected.
+When the component's dimensions are set too large, the loading animation may not display as expected.

-Common Events: All events are supported.
+Common Events: All supported.

 ## Component Attributes